Bankruptcy filing by Brazil's Oi rattles global supply chain

 | SAO PAULO

-Oi is seeking protection on over 500 million reais ($150 million) of accounts payable to international providers from Nokia Corp and Ericsson to IBM Corp and Alcatel-Lucent SA, according to court documents reviewed by Reuters.
+Oi is seeking protection on over 500 million reais (101.38 million pounds) of accounts payable to international providers from Nokia Corp (NOKIA.HE) and Ericsson (ERICb.ST) to IBM Corp (IBM.N) and Alcatel-Lucent SA ALUA.PA, according to court documents reviewed by Reuters.

 The biggest Brazilian fixed-line carrier also owes about $1 billion to foreign development banks in China, Finland, Canada and Germany, which encouraged exports to Brazil during a recent surge in spending on wireless and broadband networks.